This short essay about resistant starch explains where it is found and why it is so good for us.

 Commercial potatoes are also sprayed with toxic-herbicides like paraquat and glyphosate just before harvesting to kill off the haulm; these chemicals damage the microbiome[8].
 We recommend growing them yourself if you have a large enough garden.

-Resistant starch on the other hand is not absorbed in the small intestine as it is high in the helical amylose; which enzymes find more difficult to digest.
+Resistant starch on the other hand is not absorbed in the small intestine as it is high in the helical amylose; which enzymes are slower to digest.

 It reaches the colon where it is fermented by the microflora; the bugs are able to break down these foods which are then assimilated more slowly in the large bowel, not as glucose but as nutritious short-chain fatty acids.